PROFILE - Grade 11

 Answer:

-Are the following judgments about family law correct?
+Are the following statements about family law correct?

-A. All property acquired during marriage is the common property of the spouses.
+A. All property acquired during the marriage is the common property of the spouses.

-B. The issue of divorce in case of disagreement of one of the spouses or the presence of children in the family is decided only in court.
+B. The issue of divorce in case of disagreement of one of the spouses or the presence of children in the family is resolved only in court.

 1) only A is true